 Plastic Surgery Implications for Weight Loss | Tummy Tuck and Liposuction

-A welcome side effect of plastic surgery is that many people who have a tummy tuck or lipsuction experience additional weight loss.
-Dr. Shlomo Widder discusses this natural phenomena and why it is important to maintain health eating habits post surgery.
+A welcome side effect of plastic surgery is that many people who have a tummy tuck or liposuction experience additional weight loss.
+Dr. Shlomo Widder discusses this natural phenomenon and why it is important to maintain healthy eating habits post surgery.

 Q: How does the tummy tuck procedure result in weight loss?

 The reason you lose weight after a tummy tuck is that the procedure is not only a tightening of the abdominal skin but also tightening of the abdominal muscles.
 When you tighten the muscles, you increase the pressure on the stomach, and that in turn sends a message to the brain that says, “Stop filling me up.
 Stop eating.”
 That’s how patients lose weight.

 I always tell my patients about that; it is part of my initial talk.
 I tell them that hunger is managed in two ways.
 One is a chemical, which involves sugar.
 When the blood sugar goes down, you feel hungry and you eat.
 The other is mechanical.
 When the stomach is empty, it starts contracting and you might hear all those gurgling noises.
 It is saying to the brain, “I’m empty – Fill me up.”
 The stomach has special cells that measure pressure, but the brain is not so sophisticated as to tell the difference between pressure from food in the stomach or pressure from the outside.
 So we can fool the brain by adding pressure from the outside by tightening the muscles.